 But in addition to vanity, there are many other reasons women subject themselves to the confines of girdles and wraps after birth.

 Childbirth is hard on your stomach muscles.
-Whether you’re having a natural birth or you’re having a C-section, your stomach is going to pay the price.
+Whether you have a natural birth or you’re having a C-section, your stomach is going to pay the price.

 Using great posture can be a huge feat post pregnancy.
 Your posture has been steadily changing over the past nine months and getting it back to normal can take some work and concentration.